I’m looking at chapters ten to twelve this week, which leaves just four more after that.

 Alas! the bears did not like such a sudden visitor, and they attacked him.
 Before the keepers could rescue him he was so badly bitten that he died.

-- The walrus: Blyton feels the need to explain that the walrus is a real animal, not just something made up in Alice in Wonderland!
+- The walrus: Blyton feels the need to explain that the walrus is a real animal, not just something made up by Lewis Carroll!
 I was interested to learn that the name comes from whale-horse.

 - The sea-elephant – which I thought might have been a manatee* but turns out to actually be the elephant seal.
 It has a curious trunk and huge size (it can grow to 20 ft long Blyton says – I just had to check that! and it’s true, exceptional males can get that big).
 Thankfully they are not a conservation concern now, though Blyton says they were well-hunted for their leather-like skin.